Stuartlab-UCSC/monocle-docker/README.md

 Contains [functions](https://github.com/Stuartlab-UCSC/traj-converters) to convert the output to [common formats](https://github.com/Stuartlab-UCSC/traj-formats).
 The container is hosted on [docker hub](https://hub.docker.com/r/stuartlab/monocle/).

-This readme outlines two main ways the container can be used.
-You'll need docker and git installed on your machine to follow.
+This readme outlines three ways the container can be used.
+You'll need docker installed to follow.

 * [Develop analysis inside container using Rstudio.](#container)
 * [Execute a user defined script inside the image.](#already)